Tag Archives: WORD STUDIES

 An online resource to learn about the origin and development of words is etymologyonline.com.

-However, nothing can ever replace having a local or university library at your disposal.
+Yet, nothing can ever replace having a local or university library at your disposal.
 If you have access to either, I highly recommend it.

 Some librarians will even look up information for you over the phone.